pdm-project/pdm/docs/docs/advanced.md

 Only one thing to keep in mind -- PDM can't be installed on Python < 3.7, so if your project is to be tested on those Python versions, you have to make sure PDM is installed on the correct Python version, which can be different from the target Python version the particular job/task is run on.

+Fortunately, if you are using GitHub Action, there is [pdm-project/setup-pdm](https://github.com/marketplace/actions/setup-pdm) to make this process easier.
 Here is an example worflow of GitHub Actions, while you can adapt it for other CI platforms.

 ```yaml